dtekcth/dtek.se/README.md

 * Database password

-There is a file in the root directory of this repo called `variables.env.template`.
-This file should be copied into a file called `variables.env`, where you define these variables according to your liking.
+There is a file in the root directory of this repo called `.env.template`.
+This file should be copied into a file called `.env`, where you define these variables according to your liking.
 Django's secret key should be a "large, unpredictable value".
 Just google "[Django Secret Key Generator](https://www.miniwebtool.com/django-secret-key-generator/)" and you should find something.